 We skipped this for a couple of reasons.
 We’d already hiked three volcanoes: Santa Ana near Lake Coatepeque in El Salvador; Masaya, just outside Granada in Nicaragua; and the viewpoint of Madera on Ometepe Island in Nicaragua.
 Plus we had plans to hike Acatenango Volcano in Guatemala a couple of weeks later and wanted to save ourselves for that.

-We did meet other people that did the Baru volcano sunrise hike and it sounded incredible.
-It’s one of the only places in the world you can watch the sunrise over both the Pacific and Caribbean oceans.
-If you get lucky and do it on a clear day.
+We did meet other people who hiked Baru volcano at sunrise and it sounded incredible.
+It’s one of the only places in the world where you can watch the sunrise over both the Pacific and Caribbean oceans.
+If you get lucky of course and do it on a clear day.

 If you feel the volcano hike would be too difficult, there’s also the option to take a 4×4 jeep tour from Boquete.